Which statement about federal and unitary systems is most accurate?

 - Federal immigration laws trump state laws.

-- States’ involvement in immigration is partly due to their interest in preventing illegal immigrants from accessing public services such as education and welfare benefits.
+- States’ involvement in immigration is partly due to their interest in preventing undocumented immigrants from accessing public services such as education and welfare benefits.

 Which statement about the evolution of same-sex marriage is false?